 The Nature Conservancy created the Arkansas chapter in 1982 and, since then, we’ve helped protect over 250,000 acres of ecologically rich wetlands, threatened native prairies, caves, forests and waterways.
 From using prescribed fire to restore forests, to diving deep into the underground wilderness of Arkansas’ caves, we’re protecting The Nature State for people and nature.

-Watch this video to learn about one of The Nature Conservancy’s fire experts, McRee Anderson, as he travels from Arkansas to Africa to learn and teach about controlled burning to help people, water, and wildlife.
+Watch this video to learn about fire expert McRee Anderson and his travels from Arkansas to Africa, learning and teaching about controlled burns.

 Lining the Cache, Arkansas and White rivers and Bayou DeView in eastern Arkansas, the Big Woods is the largest remaining corridor of bottomland hardwood forest in the Delta outside of Louisiana's Atchafalaya River.